Application Requirements For Vehicle Dealers Auto Commercial

 - Letter of Authorization (New Trailer Dealers only; required for each line)

 - If filing as a Corporation, Limited Liability Company or Limited Liability Partnership owned businesses only: Statement of Information (SI 550) or Statement of Information LLC (LLC 12) filed with the Secretary of State.

-- Copy of Board of Equalization Resale Permit
+- Copy of California Department of Tax and Fee Administration (CDTFA) Resale Permit

 - Photograph(s) of business location, refer to Photograph Procedures